truecharts/public/charts/stable/redmine/docs/custom-theme.md

-# How to install the custom theme with PVC storage
+---
+title: Custom theme for Redmine
+---

-This tutorial explains installing the [PurpleMine2](https://github.com/mrliptontea/PurpleMine2) theme for the Redmine app installed from the TrueCharts catalog.
+This tutorial explains installing the [PurpleMine2 theme](https://github.com/mrliptontea/PurpleMine2) for the Redmine app installed from the TrueCharts catalog.

 ## Setup configuration